DiSantoz/quiz-me/README.md

 ## Description

 Test your knowledge of JavaScript with this timed quiz.
 Users will have 30 seconds to answer as many questions as they can!
-At the end of the quiz users can enter their initials to submit their highscore.
-Users will also be able to view their highscores and beat their score or other users score.
+At the end of the quiz users can enter their initials to submit their high score.
+Users will also be able to view their high scores and beat their score or other users score.

 Test yourself with [Quiz-Me: JavaScript Edition!](https://disantoz.github.io/quiz-me/)!

 ## Usage

-The Quiz will begin with the first question displayed, a list of choices, a timer on the top right and a button that redurects you to the highscore list:
+The Quiz will begin with the first question displayed, a list of choices, a timer on the top right and a button that redirects you to the high score list:

 ![alt text](./assets/images/start.png "Times ticking, get to clicking")